CDenn03/CDenn03/README.md

 # 💫 About Me:
-🔭 I’m currently working on Financial Web solutions<br>🌱 I’m currently learning NLP and hugging face transformers<br>💬 Ask me about Web<br>⚡ Fun fact : There a life of rest available
+🔭 I’m currently working on Financial Web solutions<br>🌱 I’m currently learning NLP and hugging face transformers<br>💬 Ask me about Web<br>⚡ Fun fact : There a life of rest available for all

 ## 🌐 Socials: